 advantage of Sonos' automatic online updates, or stream music from an

-one before setting up your system.
+and install one before setting up your system.

 - Connect at least one Sonos component to your home network router using

 an Ethernet cable, and then you can add other Sonos components wirelessly.

 Or setup your Sonos component wirelessly via WiFi without any hardwire